Leg & Back Rests

 • Leg and arm rest bolster

 The size I recommend is 46 inches by 7 inches by 10 inches.
-Cut it from soft, low density foam—that's what I did.
+Cut it from medium softness and medium density foam—that's what I did.
 I trimmed down all corners (from one 90-degree angle to two 135-degree angles) until they felt comfy.

 Then I sewed a soft cloth cover onto the bolster, and created a pillow case (out of two long pillow cases) with a Velcro fastener on the open end.
 This latter is changed occasionally.